MelEUsher/PersonalTransportAPI/README.md

 - Open a **Pull Request** that references the Issue (`Closes #<issue-number>`).
 - Merge when checks pass; the Issue will close automatically.
 - Keep the GitHub Project board in sync (To Do → In Progress → Done).

+---

+## Deployment
+- Terminate TLS in front of the API (e.g., managed HTTPS on Render, Railway, Vercel, or a reverse proxy) and redirect any HTTP traffic to HTTPS.
+- Keep the `.env` file and its secrets out of version control and deployment logs.
+- Run the app with debug tooling disabled and without auto-reload in production.
+- Restrict CORS to the trusted frontend origins defined in `app.main`.
+- Rotate JWT signing keys on a regular cadence and revoke tokens if keys are compromised.